oamer1/learn_go_with_tests/README.md

 > - It's important when breaking rules to understand the trade-off you are making.
 In our case, we were ok with it because it was just one test and would've been very difficult to exercise the scenario otherwise.
 > - In order to be able to break the rules you must understand them first.
 An analogy is with learning guitar.
 It doesn't matter how creative you think you are, you must understand and practice the fundamentals.
 >   "Learning Go with tests - io"

+> Whenever you have a lot of dependencies for a thing in your system, it implies it's doing too much.
+> "Learning Go with tests - time"